microsoft/scs25-copilot-studio-extensibility/docs/lab-03/index.md

 * Setup authentication
 * Add operation with Parameters

-We will use the communit event API as an example to connect to.
+We will use the community event API as an example to connect to.
+You will later need to use an API key, for this workshop you can use the demo API Key **f785f5baf4f0470e809bdf097b994f62**, write it down for later.

 ## 🏗️ Create a solution